-The addition of a barn-like building at the Ferry House, a gateway contact facility in a historic building, participation in development of a marine science center with others, and securing a visitor center/contact station in Coupeville would be a moderate benefit by providing an additional opportunity for visitor interpretation and education and maintain a historic building.
+The addition of a gateway contact facility in a historic building, participation in development of a marine science center with others, and securing a visitor center/contact station in Coupeville would be a moderate benefit by providing an additional opportunity for visitor interpretation and education and maintain a historic building.
 Securing space for visiting researchers and lectures would provide benefits through additional programs for Reserve visitors and the community at large.
 The lack of any uniformed NPS employees serving the Reserve under Commission management may affect understanding of the Reserve as a unit of national significance within the national park system.
-The NPS uniform is a powerful interpretive tool, and loss of NPS uniformed personnel would be a moderate adverse impact.
+The NPS uniform is a powerful interpretive tool, and loss of NPS uniformed rangers would be a moderate adverse impact.

-The effects of proposed actions under this topic heading would not result in an impairment of NPS-owned resources or values.
+The effects of proposed actions under this topic heading would not result in an impairment of Reserve resources or values.